Bainbridge Symphony Orchestra 2025

-The competition winners will have the opportunity to perform with the Bainbridge Symphony Orchestra.
+This year’s winner will have the opportunity to perform a complete concerto with the Bainbridge Symphony Orchestra on their Feb.
+13th, 14th, & 15th 2026 concerts.

 ELIGIBILITY